-- 12 Base-line surveys of body burdens and urine content of $1^{137}$ (s and $^{90}$ Sr should be made for the Inewetak people prior to return to thewetak Moll, after the first year of residence, and as appropriate threatfor.
+- 12 Base-line surveys of body burdens and urine content of 1^{137} (s and 90 Sr should be made for the Inewetak people prior to return to thewetak Moll, after the first year of residence, and as appropriate threatfor.
 Resurveys of the environmental radiation and radioactivity levels should be made starting in the first year of return and repended every to ther year.
 To be determined is the adequatey of the diet and the actual average daily distary intra-c of radioactivity pervaising groups for comparison with estimated levels and how radioactivity levels in water, nin, soil, plants, and animals are charging with time.
-(Included should be measurements of radionuclide content of air and collection of particles in the air containing $2^{13}$ Pau).
-Information from such surveys will provide a containing there is the tart between the surveys will provide a containing the tart between the surveys will provide a local site that the exposure criteria is not being approached or exceeded. - 13 Considering that the nethod of disposal of plutonium contaminated soil and scrap has not yet been decided, that not enough information is available to determine whicher it is leasible to remove plutonium from the soil to reduce.
+(Included should be measurements of radionuclide content of air and collection of particles in the air containing 2^{13} Pau).
+Information from such surveys will provide a containing there is the tart exposure criteria is not heing and the environment and will assure that the exposure criteria is not heing approached or exceeded. - 13 Considering that the nethod of disposal of plutonium contaminated soil and scrap has not yet been decided, that not enough information is available to determine whicher it is leasible to remove plutonium from the soil to reduce.